-See Minnesota Nonprofit Corporation Articles of Incorporation and Minnesota Nonprofit Corporation Annual Renewal.
-Forms are also available by mail from that office.
+Minnesota Nonprofit Corporation Articles of Incorporation and Minnesota Nonprofit Corporation Annual Renewal forms are available from the Secretary of State at Minnesota Non-Profit Corporation Forms.
+Also available by mail from that office.

 A nonprofit corporation may qualify for tax exempt status for some or all of its income, for federal or state tax purposes, or both.
 Donors to the tax exempt organization may qualify for a tax deduction on their contributions to the organization.
 Application for tax exempt status must be made with the Internal Revenue Service and the exemption must subsequently be established with the Minnesota Department of Revenue.
 Additional specific language may be required in the articles of incorporation by the Internal Revenue Service before an application will be granted.
 Annual federal and state informational filings also are required, and if the organization solicits funds in Minnesota, it also must register with the Charities Division of the Minnesota Attorney General's office.
 The formation and tax treatment of nonprofit corporations are highly technical areas which should not be attempted without competent advice from qualified professionals.
 Review the IRS information: Tax Information for Charities & Other Non-Profits; Before Applying for Tax Exempt Status; Applying for Tax Exempt Status; Publication 557, Tax Exempt Status for Your Organization.
-IRS contact information for charities and non-profit organizations is available at About IRS Exempt Organizations
+IRS contact information for charities and non-profit organizations is available at Contact IRS Exempt Organizations.